-Riley Park–South Cambie Community Visions is a Vancouver City Council mandated citizens’ advisory group that serves as a public “watchdog” for community planning in the area between 16th and 41st. and Oak and Fraser Streets.
+Riley Parks–South Cambie Community Visions is a Vancouver City Council mandated citizens’ advisory group that serves as a public “watchdog” for community planning in the area between 16th and 41st. and Oak and Fraser Streets.
 The RPSC’s goal is to maintain and strengthen the community’s identity in the face of considerable change.

 The RPSC is open to everyone who lives in this area, and meets regularly to provide input and feedback to City Council, Planning, Staff and Developers on all aspects of new development, construction and change within this part of Vancouver.

 RPSC works to maintain the quality of life of our community by referencing the many recommendations that the community made in 2005.
 (See Visions Statement on Right)

 Vision recommendations are translated into action and advice to government and industry — for example: to identify the specific location and design of housing; to stress the need for housing that is affordable for working people; to design improvements to community shopping areas; to participate in community planning, and to pressure the City and Developers to maintain the values and qualities that have made this area one of the finest places to live in Vancouver.